2017 American League Championship Series: Aftermath

 After the 2019 season, former Houston Astros pitcher Mike Fiers alleged that the 2017 Astros used technology to illicitly steal their opponents' signs and relay it to their hitters.
-MLB and opened an investigation into this sign stealing allegation and found the Astros used technology to cheat during their 2017 championship season and parts of 2018, as well.
-MLB suspended A. J. Hinch and Astros' general manager Jeff Luhnow for one year; the Astros fired Luhnow and Hinch the same day.
-Alex Cora, who was the Astros bench coach in 2017 and the Red Sox manager in 2018-2019, was also suspended for the 2020 season, but in a separate investigation of that team, and parted ways with that team a day after the Astros sanctions were announced.
-Carlos Beltrán (who had played for the Yankees from 2014-16 before joining Houston) was the only player called out by name for his role in the scandal, who was quoted as saying that they were "behind the times" on signs.
-As such, Beltran, who had been hired as Mets manager in the 2019 offseason, came to a mutual agreement with the Mets to part ways.
+MLB opened an investigation into this sign stealing allegation and found the Astros used technology to cheat during their 2017 championship season and parts of 2018, as well.
+MLB suspended A.J.
+Hinch and Astros' general manager Jeff Luhnow for one year; the Astros fired Luhnow and Hinch the same day.
+Alex Cora, who was the Astros bench coach in 2017 and the Red Sox manager in 2018–2019, was also suspended for the 2020 season, but in a separate investigation of that team, and parted ways with Boston a day after the Astros sanctions were announced.
+Carlos Beltrán (who had played for the Yankees from 2014 to 2016 before joining Houston) was the only player called out by name for his role in the scandal, who was quoted as saying that they were "behind the times" on signs when joining Houston.
+As such, Beltran, who had been hired as Mets manager in the 2019 offseason, came to a mutual agreement with the team to part ways.

 Yankees star player Aaron Judge said that the Astros should be forced to vacate their title and that the players involved should have been punished.
 On their 2017 World Series championship, he said: "I just don't think it holds any value with me.
 You cheated and you didn't earn it."
-In 2022, Yankees general manager Brian Cashman stated he believes the Yankees would have won it all in 2017, if not for the Astros 'illegal' and 'horrific' sign stealing scandal.
+In 2022, Yankees general manager Brian Cashman stated he believed the Yankees would have won it all in 2017, if not for the Astros 'illegal' and 'horrific' sign stealing scandal.
 Astros owner Jim Crane responded by calling his comments odd (as the Yankees were found to have done their own scheme in 2015), adding, "There’s the letter, and you were doing it, too.
 You were there dude.
-What are you talking about?"
+What are you talking about?".